 Early Modern Europe, 2008

-Early modern Europe; Old Regime France; citizenship; history of rights; political thought; religion; secularism; war and violence; exile and displacement in Europe and the Atlantic world; cultural history; intellectual history; legal history
+Early modern Europe; France; citizenship; history of rights; political thought; religion; secularism; marriage and property; toleration; exile and displacement in Europe and the Atlantic world; cultural history; intellectual history; legal history; history of the book

 The Boundaries of Being French: Religious Liberty, Absolute Sovereignty, and Citizenship in Sixteenth-Century France